-You don't need proof of vaccination to access businesses, events or services in B.C.
-You may need proof of vaccination for international travel.
+You don't need proof of immunization to access businesses, events or services in B.C.
+You may need proof of immunization for international travel.

 On this page:

 - Proof of vaccination is not required for travel in Canada

 - Get your Canadian COVID-19 proof of vaccination

 There are no provincewide COVID-19 restrictions on travel, gatherings, events, and visits to long-term care and seniors’ assisted living facilities.

 Starting October 3, medical masks are required for health care workers, visitors, contractors and volunteers in patient care areas in health care facilities, programs and services.